RustPython/RustPython/README.md

 To start contributing, there are a lot of things that need to be done.
 Most tasks are listed in the [issue tracker](https://github.com/RustPython/RustPython/issues).
 Another approach is to checkout the sourcecode, and try out rustpython until you hit a limitation, and try to fix that.
+You can also simply run `cargo run tests/snippets/whats_left_to_implement.py` and pickup any unimplemented method.

 # Testing